John finds a job, negotiates money and visa crises, and makes new and old friends to help ease the transition to his new life. …

 First, however, there was the little matter of getting my new work visa.
 In order to do so, I had to travel out of Vietnam and fly back in.
 Once I arrived at the airport, my passport could be stamped with my new, shorter visa.

-Rather than simply jumping across the border of Cambodia, I chose to take my “visa run” to Chiang Mai, Thailand, a city I had always wanted to visit.
+Rather than simply jumping across the border of Cambodia, I chose to take my “visa run” to Chiang Mai, Thailand, a city I had long wanted to visit.

 Next: Chiang Mai